Tom Paulin: Political views

+Paulin's writing and public commentary have often engaged questions of British and Irish history, republicanism, and the language of political argument.
+A consistent strand in his political thinking is the cultural politics of language in Ireland.
+In his 1983 Field Day pamphlet A New Look at the Language Question, describes a language's history as "a history of possession and dispossession […] of territorial struggles and the establishment of a state."

 Paulin has been identified as an Anti-Zionist, an Anti-racist and as an Irish republican.
-Paulin has identified with the radical Anglo-Irish republican tradition through John Milton, Anthony Ashley-Cooper, Francis Hutcheson, Thomas Paine and William Cobbett, extending to Oscar Wilde and James Joyce.
+Paulin himself has identified with the radical Anglo-Irish republican tradition through John Milton, Anthony Ashley-Cooper, Francis Hutcheson, Thomas Paine and William Cobbett, extending to Oscar Wilde and James Joyce.
 As a teenager, Paulin was involved in Trotskyist groups.

-Paulin has criticised British military and political actions in Ireland, describing the paratroopers responsible for Bloody Sunday 1972 as "thugs sent in by public schoolboys to kill innocent Irish people.
+Paulin has criticised British military and its political actions in Ireland.
+In a spat with Germaine Greer on "Latenight Review", he said that the paratroopers responsible for the Bloody Sunday 1972 killings in Derry were "thugs sent in by public schoolboys to kill innocent Irish people.
 They were rotten, racist, bastards".
 In 2002, Paulin described his political evolution, noting that he initially believed the Northern Ireland state could be reformed, but came to see it as unsalvageable after Bloody Sunday.
 As of 2002, he supported the Social Democratic and Labour Party's constitutional approach to a united Ireland while appreciating certain unionist values, though he observes that unionist leaders Edward Carson and James Craig thought the border would be a temporary measure, and the Unionist view of the border as permanent only came into being post-World War II.

 Paulin has praised the "patriotism of Hazlitt, Blake and Orwell".

 Paulin was a member of the British Labour Party, but resigned circa 2002 after declaring that the government of Tony Blair was "a Zionist government".